This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 - Give a prize to the team that returned first with pictures of every item on their list and a prize to the team that had the most creative pictures.

 Pair off your grandchildren.
 Give them a piece of paper with the alphabet written on it.
-Explain that they are to take pictures of things that form individual letters of the alphabet.
+Explain that they are to take pictures of things that form letters from the alphabet.

-For example, where a branch of a tree connects to a tree trunk forms the letter V or Y. A cars tire could represent the letter O. The lines of mortar between bricks could be the letter H.
+For example, where a branch of a tree connects to a tree trunk forms the letter “V” or “Y”.
+A car tire could represent the letter “O”.
+The lines of mortar between bricks could be the letter “H”.

-If you feel that your home or yard wouldnt provide your grandchildren with enough options for pictures, have your grandkids go out into your neighborhood or take them to an interesting part of your city or to a mall.
+If you feel that your home or yard would not provide your grandchildren with enough options for pictures, have your grandkids go out into your neighborhood or take them to an interesting part of your city or to a mall.